AtomBuild/atom-build-gradle/README.md

 ## Capabilities

   * Support for gradle wrapper.
   * Support target extraction.
-Will run `gradle tasks` or `./gradlew` to retrieve tasks.
+Will run `gradle tasks` or `./gradlew tasks` to retrieve tasks.
   * Will refresh tasks automatically if you alter the gradle file.